asheroto/winget-install/.github/README.md

 # Install winget from PowerShell

+**winget, a command line package manager, doesn't have a command line installer? 🤣 Now it does! 😊**

 -   Install [winget-cli](https://github.com/microsoft/winget-cli) straight from PowerShell
 -   Always gets the latest version of `winget`
 -   Works on Windows 10, Windows 11, Server 2022
 -   winget (and therefore this script) requires "Windows 10 version 1809 or newer (LTSC included)"
 -   Does **not** work on Server 2019
+-   Script automatically determines if your OS version is compatible
+-   Script automatically determines which version of the prerequisites to install based on your OS version

 ## Script Functionality

 -   Processor architecture determined for prerequisites (x86/x64 or arm/arm64)
+-   Windows OS version determined to confirm compatibility (Windows 10, Windows 11, Server 2022)
+-   If Windows 10, release ID determined to confirm compatibility (1809 or newer)
 -   [VCLibs](https://docs.microsoft.com/en-gb/troubleshoot/developer/visualstudio/cpp/libraries/c-runtime-packages-desktop-bridge#how-to-install-and-update-desktop-framework-packages) is installed straight from the appx package
     -   Primary method
+        -   If Windows 10 or Server 2022, alternate method is forced so that older version of prerequisite is used
         -   Determines the direct download URL for the **appx** package
         -   Installs **appx** package using direct download URL
     -   Alternate method (if primary download URL fails)